What is Pelvic Pain and Pelvic Floor Dysfunction?

 - Treatments utilized may include diet and lifestyle changes, breathing and strengthening exercises, manual techniques, and biofeedback.

-How do I know Physical Therapy can help my Pelvic Pain?
+How can Physical Therapy help my Pelvic Pain?

 If you suffer from conditions which may affect your quality of life such as pelvic pain or discomfort, painful intercourse or sexual dysfunction, bladder or bowel dysfunction, a physical therapist can help with this pain.